dotmesh-io/docs/hugo/content/tutorials/hello-dotmesh-kubernetes.md

 ### Instructions for your co-worker

-So you been invited to pull down someone else's datadot?
+So you been invited to pull down someone else's datadot on Kubernetes?
 Great, let's do it!
 First, sign up for an account on the [Dothub](https://dothub.com).